 Porongurups & Granite Skywalk

 Head north of Albany for bushwalking experiences.
-We tackled Castle Rock a few times as a family and finally my oldest has made it to the top and the Sky Walk!
+We tackled Castle Rock a few times as a family, and finally my oldest has made it to the top and the Sky Walk!
 With eager children and helping hands smaller children can make it, but I would consider it strenuous for those under 7 years old.
-There is some scrambling at the end too if you want to make it to the Granite Sky Walk so a bit of fitness and confidence needed for adults too.
+There is some scrambling at the end, too if you want to make it to the Granite Sky Walk, so a bit of fitness and confidence is needed for adults too.

 The Grocery Cafe on Lowood Road makes a great coffee if you’ve done enough wine tasting!
 And if you’re a crafter, don’t miss Scrap Shak – one of mine and Miss Z’s favourite little shops in the world.

 Many visitors also include a road trip to the Southern Forests as a day trip from Albany, though it is quite a hike further west the forests surrounding Walpole.
-We will mention them here if you plan to only base yourself in Albany, but you may find yourself on a longer road trip, we have a separate post coming very soon on how to visit the Valley of the Giants Skywalk and many other nature-based attractions in the area.
+We will mention them here if you plan only to base yourself in Albany, but you may find yourself on a long road trip.
+See this separate guide on how to visit the Valley of the Giants Skywalk and many other nature-based attractions in the area.

 Related Reading: See our countdown of the Top 5 family-friendly beaches near Albany

-Whales make a huge part of Albany’s history with several species using the warmer waters of Albany to give birth in the winter months (compared with the cold Antartic winter waters!).
+Whales make a huge part of Albany’s history, with several species using the warmer waters of Albany to give birth in the winter months (compared with the cold Antarctic winter waters!).
 Until a mere 40 years ago, there was an active whaling station at Cheyne Beach, Frenchman Bay.
-It has since been turned into a museum, Albany’s Historic Whaling Station (previously known as Whale World), part of the Discover Bay tourist attraction.
+It has since been turned into a museum, Albany’s Historic Whaling Station (previously known as Whale World), part of the Discovery Bay tourist attraction.

 Most boat trips of this nature are recommended for children of 10+ so this one remains on our bucket list.
 Check out some of this amazing footage though.